Climate Change Terms and Definitions

 A micron, also called a micrometer, is one millionth of a meter, or a thousandth of a millimeter.
 It is a common measure for particulate matter in the atmosphere.
 Particles measuring only 2.5 microns (approximately 1/30th the average width of a human hair) lodge deeply into the lungs.

 Mitigation potential is a measurement of the amount of carbon that can be stored in order to balance the release of carbon.
-It is often used in discussed about power plants or vehicles.
+It is important in discussions about power plants and vehicles.

 Nano refers to nanometer, one billionth of a meter or a hundred-thousandth of a millimeter.

 Nitrous oxide is one of six gases addressed by the Kyoto Protocol international agreement and the main regulator of stratospheric ozone.
 Animal waste and nitrogen fertilization of soil are the largest contributors.
-Although nitrous oxide made up only five percent of the total U.S. greenhouse gas emissions in 2005, these nitrogen emissions have nearly 300 times the global warming potential of carbon dioxide over 100 years.
+Nitrogen emissions have nearly 300 times the global warming potential of carbon dioxide over 100 years.

 Ground level ozone is a gas produced through reactions between nitrous oxides (NOX) and volatile organic compounds (VOCs) when burning coal, gasoline and other fuels.
-VOCs are found in solvents, paints, hairsprays, etc. Ozone consists of three oxygen atoms and is the main component of smog.
+VOCs are found in solvents, paints, hairsprays and more common items.
+Ozone consists of three oxygen atoms and is the main component of smog.

 Stratospheric ozone is a gas found in a layer from six to 25 miles above the Earth’s surface.
-Ozone depletion is a concern because the ozone layer keeps 95-99% of the sun’s ultraviolet radiation from striking the Earth, therefore acting as a barrier to global warming.
+It acts as a barrier to global warming.
+Specifically, the ozone layer keeps 95-99% of the sun’s ultraviolet radiation from striking the Earth.

 Ozone forming potential

-Ozone forming potential is a measure of the reactivity of an individual chemical compound to the presence of other precursor chemicals and factors for the formation of ozone.
+Ozone forming potential is a measure of the reactivity of an individual chemical compound to the presence of other chemicals that form ozone together.

 Particulate matter (PM-10) are aerosols including dust, soot and tiny bits of solid materials that are released and move around in the air.
 Sources are burning of diesel fuels, incineration of garbage, mixing and applying fertilizers and pesticides, road construction, steel making, mining, field burning, forest fires, fireplaces and woodstoves.
 PM causes eye, nose and throat irritation and respiratory problems.